Signs and Symptoms of High Blood Sugar (Hyperglycemia)

 I have had diabetes for nearly ten years now.

-Unfortunately, I did not notice the signs and symptoms of high blood sugar (hyperglycemia) because I thought the way I felt was natural due to postpartum recovery, dealing with two babies at the same time, and raising four children ages 5 and under.
+Unfortunately, I did not notice the signs and symptoms of high blood sugar (hyperglycemia) because I thought the way I felt was natural due to postpartum recovery, dealing with two babies at the same time, and raising four children under the age of six.
 I was exhausted to the point that I would fall asleep on the couch within minutes of closing my eyes.
-I was thirsty constantly and expected that breastfeeding two babies was the cause.
+I was constantly thirsty, and I assumed that breastfeeding two babies was the cause.
 I applied the same explanation to my constant, extreme hunger and the fact that I was dropping pregnancy weight very quickly without much exercise.